Weight Loss

 Actor Portrayal

 You can also burn more calories by increasing the intensity of your workouts.
-More intense exercise can increase your heart rate, burn more calories and helping you lose weight.
+More intense exercise can increase your heart rate, burn more calories and help you lose weight.
 For example, instead of a 30-min walk on the treadmill you may want to start doing intervals of walking and jogging intermittently within the same time frame.
+Remember to talk to your doctor before making changes to your exercise regime.

 Add strength training to your routine